 For some uses such as leak proof lids for food containers, a high quality food grade silicone might be the better material

 The answer can be product and company specific too – not all companies make their silicones to the same standard, or in the same way with the same chemistry

-Just as one example, a high quality food grade silicone that meets safety regulations, is recyclable, will last many years and uses, and is filler and toxic chemicals free (and that does not leach), is probably more sustainable than most regular plastics
+Just as one example, a high quality food grade silicone that meets safety regulations, is recyclable, lasts many years, and is free of fillers and toxic chemicals (and that does not leach), is probably more sustainable than most regular plastics

 But, it’s also hard to get a true gauge on silicone’s actual sustainability score as there aren’t any comprehensive life cycle assessments (that measure different sustainability indicators) done on it that we could find

 Ultimately, each plastic and silicone product is going to present it’s own pros and cons in terms of sustainability depending on what it is made of, and other sustainability measures like how it’s made and how waste can be managed.

 There may be more sustainable materials than both of these materials.